tw599/nextflow-tracer/README.md

     cd your-repo-name

-2. Prepare your input data:
+2. Input data:
-    - Ensure your reads are placed in the `data/ggal/` directory and named `gut_1.fq` and `gut_2.fq`.
+    - Input files `gut_1.fq` and `gut_2.fq` are present in the `data/ggal/` directory.
-    - Ensure your transcriptome reference is placed in the `data/ggal/` directory and named `ref1.fa`.
+    - Transcriptome reference is placed in the `data/ggal/` directory and is named `ref1.fa`.

-3. Run the workflow:

-    bash
+3. Workflow will be auto-run upon initiating a new terminal post Tracer installation using the following command:

     nextflow run main2.nf

 ## Workflow Details